300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- What was the working title of Margaret Mitchell’s traditional 1936 novel Gone With the Wind?
+- What was the working title of Margaret Mitchell’s basic 1936 novel Gone With the Wind?

-- Which Stephen King novel takes place largely within the fictional Overlook Resort?

-- What do Lord of the Rings writer J.R.R.
-Tolkien’s initials stand for?

 - What’s the best-selling novel of all time?